-The information in this section is aimed at debtors owing debts of no more than $25,000 (which is the current limit of claims in the Civil (Minor Claims) Division of the Magistrates Court of South Australia as of 1 August 2016).
+The information in this section is aimed at debtors owing debts of no more than $12,000 (which is the limit for claims in the Civil (Minor Claims) Division of the Magistrates Court of South Australia as of 1 August 2016).

 The information is largely reproduced (with permission) from the booklet Going to Court for a Debt? by UnitingCommunities.

 If you owe a debt to a subcontractor or supplier in the building and construction industry, then you may be facing a claim under the Building and Construction Industry Security of Payment Act 2009 - for further information see Debts in the Building and Construction Industry.

 Many of us go through a time when we genuinely cannot afford to repay money we owe.
 However, if you are being pursued for a debt which you believe you do not owe, you should question the debt without delay (see 'Disputing a debt').